“In doing it, it gives me clarification.”

 Facilitators: Tania Soubry, Laura Doehler

 please come on time.
-It makes a difference starting together and having time to arrive
+It makes a difference starting together and having time to arrive.
+Ideally aim for 13.30pm as we always talk and take time to settle.

 it is a silent space where the sounds of breath and to some extend sounding are welcome but … sound can be very distracting and if you do use sound please keep in mind that others are right beside you sharing it and it will influence their work.
 At the same time being free to sound as you move also matters so effectively we ask you to make wise choices and to speak your mind if something becomes too much for you to manage your own explorations.

-for the last 40 min we play music to benefit from the energy it gives us.
-We often take turns or manage it collectively.
-Presently we have one musician with us who is taking care of music via live mixing.
+for the last 40 min we make use of music to benefit from the energy it gives us.
+Presently we have one musician with us who is taking care of music via live mixing but if not we take care of the music together.

 every beginning and end we get together, clarify questions for new comers, acknowledge whatever needs to be acknowledged.
 Closing at the end gives space to articulate findings and share processes.